james126/mgm-server/README.md

 <a name="hosting"></a>
 ## Hosting

-App is served from AWS ec2 virtual instance<br/>
+Previously hosted on AWS ec2 - no longer<br/>
 AWS Route53 routes requests for server.mrgrassmaster.com to the instance

 - **ec2 details**